-The consolidated financial statements incorporated in this Prospectus by reference from the Enterprise Products Partners L.P.
-Annual Report on Form 10-K for the year ended December 31, 2019, and the effectiveness of Enterprise Products Partners L.P. and subsidiaries' internal control over financial reporting have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference.
-Such consolidated financial statements have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.
+The financial statements of Enterprise Products Partners L.P. incorporated by reference in this Prospectus, and the effectiveness of Enterprise Products Partners L.P.'s internal control over financial reporting have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports.
+Such financial statements are incorporated by reference in reliance upon the reports of such firm given their authority as experts in accounting and auditing.